WPManageNinja/paymattic-docs/docs/getting-started-with-paymattic/how-to-install-and-activate-paymattic-in-wordpress.md

 ## How to Update Paymattic

 For updating with the latest version of Paymattic, we have implemented an automatic update system compatible with the previous version.
 Also, you can manually update it anytime if needed.

-To Update the Paymattic plugin manually, follow the steps in the screenshot below —

 Go to the **Installed Plugins** page of your **WordPress Dashboard** and search for **Paymattic** from the Search Bar in the top right corner.